Home ยป Recipe Index ยป Beef Recipes ยป French Dip Sliders

 Chuck Roast

-• 2 pounds chuck roast strings and excess fat removed
+• 2 pounds chuck roast excess fat removed

 • 1 tablespoon olive oil